Benign Paraoxysmal Positional Vertigo (BPPV)Treatment options are available in Bondi Junction, Eastern Suburbs Sydney

 How to Diagnose BPPV

-Based on the your medical history, answers to questions of where and when the symptoms occur, a physical examination known as the Dix Halpike test will be performed in order to diagnose BPPV.
+Based on your medical history, to answer questions like where and when the symptoms occur, a physical examination known as the Dix Halpike test will be performed in order to diagnose BPPV.

 The picture above shows the Dix Halpike test which is a very definitive test for BPPV.
-On positive testing, the patient will experience a spinning episode and we see a nystagmus or ‘jumping’ in the eyes which helps us determine which canal is being affected and which side.
+On positive testing, the patient will experience a spinning episode and we see a nystagmus or ‘jumping’ in the eyes.
+This helps us determine which canal is being affected and which side.

-Once this is determined a canalith repositioning manoeuvre is performed to clear the canal of the crystals putting them back into the utricle where they belong and no more spinning.
+Once this is determined, a canalith repositioning manoeuvre is performed to clear the canal of the crystals.
+And this simply means putting them back into the utricle where they belong and no more spinning.

 Physiotherapy Treatment & Rehabilitation Options Are Available from Our Bondi Junction Sydney Eastern Suburbs Clinic